Loading...

 Progress Callbacks

 Every put() and get() operation accepts optional progress callbacks that emit per-backend status updates.
-This enables real-time UI feedback for large payloads or multi-region uploads.
+Real-time visibility into which shares are being written to which backends.

 const result = await store.put('large-dataset', data, {